pippim/pippim.github.io/index.md

 can theoretically run the query every Monday morning but that step has not been created yet.

-When the query finishes (it can take a few minutes), download all your questions and answers from Stack Exchange to your local storage in **CSV** (**C**omma **S**eparated **V**alues) format.
+When the query finishes (it can take a few minutes), click the `Download` button.
+This will download all your questions and answers from Stack Exchange to your local storage in **CSV** (**C**omma **S**eparated **V**alues) format.